 Disposal.
-Today, it is widely accepted in the technical community that the only presently feasible method to ensure very long term (many millennia) safety for high-level waste or spent nuclear fuel is Charles McCombie & Thomas Isaacs on the global nuclear future isolation in a stable, deep geological repository.
+Today, it is widely accepted in the technical community that the only presently feasible method to ensure very long term (many millennia) safety for high-level waste or spent nuclear fuel is The key role of the back-end in the nuclear fuel cycle Charles McCombie & Thomas Isaacs on the global nuclear future isolation in a stable, deep geological repository.
 Nevertheless, at present there are no disposal facilities (as opposed to storage facilities) in operation in which used fuel or the waste from reprocessing can be placed.